hyoo-ru/mam_mol/override/readme.md

 # $mol_override

-Checks method is override of same method of some superclass.
+Checks them member is override of same member of superclass.

 ## Sample